sbn-psi/grand-labels/Dawn Bundle Description.md

 ### How is Nucspec used within GRaND

+While GRaND is the first user of the NucSpec dictionary, the dictionary was developed with future missions in mind.
+Therefore GRaND only uses some of the features of the nucspec dictionary, specifically:

+* Energy Calibration using polynomials.
+* Matching records to a State Table by SCLK.
+* Specifying special observing conditions by SCLK.

 #### Energy Calibration

 * Allows the specification of a polynomial expression that converts a pulse height to an energy level.